knative/docs/docs/eventing/getting-started.md

 type: "docs"
 ---

 This getting started guide will walk you through all the steps involved in a typical Knative workflow.
-You will learn how to create, send, and verify Knative events.
+You will learn how to create, send, and verify events in Knative.

 ## Before you begin